As you make towards Cala Ratjada through Capdepera, you will come across a castle overlooking the town.

-The Madonna statue was given place of honour in the church of St. Bartomeu and the tower where the statue was placed to save the town from the invaders was named Torre de la Boaira (Fog Tower).
+The Madonna statue was given a place of honour in the church of St. Bartomeu and the tower where the statue was placed to save the town from the invaders was named Torre de la Boaira (Fog Tower).

-The bailey of the castle has been, in the main, unoccupied since 1300 but before that the Moors maintained a fortified site here and it was the last Moorish site to fall to the Christians.
+The bailey of the castle has been, in the main, unoccupied since 1300 but before that, the Moors maintained a fortified site here and it was the last Moorish site to fall to the Christians.

-The present day town of Capdepera grew up as a separate closed town.
+The present-day town of Capdepera grew up as a separate closed town.

-Carrying on towards Cala Ratjada, the trappings of 21st century life are evident with island wide supermarket chains on the approach.
+Carrying on towards Cala Ratjada, the trappings of 21st-century life are evident with island-wide supermarket chains on the approach.

 You will notice that there is a predominance of German tourist and many people have set up home here.